aminalundin/BREWCRAFT-coffee-roasters/README.md

 # Brewcraft coffee roasters website

-Brewcraft is a front-end-focused coffee brand website built using React designed for desktop.
+Brewcraft is a front-end-focused coffee brand website built using React designed for desktop and mobile viewing.
 The project was designed in Figma and developed from scratch.

 ## Installation and running the project: